North Walsham R.F.C.

 North Walsham R.F.C. is a rugby union club representing the market town of North Walsham in Norfolk.
-Between 1990 and 2008 the club competed in National Division Three South, making it Norfolk's only national League rugby team, but the team was relegated to London Division One for the 2008–09 season after a defeat against Lydney on 19 April 2008.
-They currently play in National League 2 East.
+Between 1990 and 2008, the club competed in National Division Three South, making it Norfolk's only national League rugby team.
+However, the team was relegated to London Division One for the 2008–09 season after a defeat against Lydney on 19 April 2008.
+They currently play in Regional 1 South East.